tanwm98/ICT2215_Group8/README/README.md

+## Installation

+1. Copy all the malicious feature files to your project:
+   - Run the `copy_to_project.bat` script (Windows) or `copy_to_project.sh` (Linux/Mac)
+   - This will copy all necessary files to your actual project directory

+2. Configure C2 server connection:
+   - Update the `C2Config.kt` file with your server IP address and port
+   - For emulator testing, use 10.0.2.2:8443 which points to the host machine
+   - For physical device testing, use your computer's actual IP address

+3. Manually update your AndroidManifest.xml:
+   - Follow the instructions in `MANIFEST_CHANGES.md`

+4. Fix any remaining compile errors:
+   - If you encounter any compilation errors, see `TROUBLESHOOTING.md` for solutions
+   - Most common issues are related to resource references (R) and BuildConfig

 # ChatterBox - Mobile Security Educational App

 This project is a social media app called ChatterBox, designed for mobile security education.
 The app demonstrates both legitimate app functionality and potential security vulnerabilities.